-- Air Quality Impacts Long-term, minor, beneficial impacts would be expected to disproportionately affect minority and low-income populations from removal of COVs traveling through downtown Douglas and associated health benefits from reduction in vehicle emissions. - Congestion Long-term, minor beneficial impacts would be expected to disproportionately affect minority and low-income populations from removal of COVs traveling through downtown Douglas and improvements on circulation in the city. - Noise Disturbances Minor permanent beneficial impacts would be expected to disproportionately affect minority and low-income populations from removal of COVs traveling through downtown Douglas and improvements on circulation in the city. - Job Opportunities Economic impacts could disproportionately benefit minority and low-income populations in search of a job throughout the region, similar to as described for the Commercial LPOE.

-• Loss of Recreational Space - There would be a permanent, minor adverse impact from the loss of recreational space in Douglas from the conversion of a city park and public washroom in the Alternative 1 Expansion Area.
+- Air Quality Impacts Long-term, minor, beneficial impacts would be expected to disproportionately affect minority and low-income populations from removal of COVs traveling through downtown Douglas and associated health benefits from reduction in vehicle emissions. - Congestion Long-term, minor beneficial impacts would be expected to disproportionately affect minority and low-income populations from removal of COVs traveling through downtown Douglas and improvements on circulation in the city. - Noise Disturbances Minor permanent beneficial impacts would be expected to disproportionately affect minority and low-income populations from removal of COVs traveling through downtown Douglas and improvements on circulation in the city. - Job Opportunities Economic impacts could disproportionately benefit minority and low-income populations in search of a job throughout the region, similar to as described for the Commercial LPOE. - Loss of Recreational Space There would be a permanent, minor adverse impact from the loss of recreational space in Douglas from the conversion of a city park and public washroom in the Alternative 1 Expansion Area.
 This would disproportionately impact minority and low-income populations ability to access recreational spaces near the RHC LPOE; however, there are park spaces within 0.1 miles including Paseo de las Americas Linear Park and the 3rd Street Park (which includes a public washroom).

 While environmental justice populations may be disproportionately affected, none of the above impacts are anticipated to be disproportionately high and adverse; and overall long-term, minor beneficial to environmental justice populations are anticipated.
+No impacts to disabled populations are expected.
+Buildings, parking areas, sidewalks, and other facilities would be designed to comply with ADA requirements to ensure full access to all, including disabled populations, during operation of the Commercial LPOE.